 Theoretical Particle Physics

-What type of particle constitutes the dark matter that makes up about 85% of the Universe's matter content?
+What is the nature of the dark matter that makes up 85% of the Universe's matter?
 How do neutrinos acquire mass?
-What is the nature of the right-handed neutrino?
 Why is there more matter than antimatter in the Universe?
-To address questions like these, we study theories that go beyond the Standard Model of particle physics.
+Is there a right-handed neutrino?
+To address questions like these, our group studies theories that go beyond the Standard Model of particle physics.

 Theoretical aspects of particle physics involve